Chocolate Crinkle Cookies are not only my husband’s favorite Christmas cookie but his favorite all-time cookie!

 - Slowly add the dry ingredients until the batter is completely mixed.
 The batter will be thick and sticky.

-- Cover with plastic wrap and chill in your refrigerator for 1 to 4 hours.
+- Cover with plastic wrap and chill in your refrigerator for at least one hour.

 - Preheat oven to 350 degrees while you line your cookie sheets with a silicone baking mat or parchment paper.

-- Pour the powdered sugar into a bowl.
+- Pour the powder sugar into a bowl.

 - Using a spoon, take a large scoop of batter and roll into a ball, then roll around in the powdered sugar.
 Coat the dough ball completely.